cppcooper/icosahedron-sphere/README.md

-# icosahedron-sphere
+# Icosphere for UE4
-For UE4 - Takes an icosahedron, subdivides it N times.
-Normalizes the vertices to create a unit-sphere.
-This implementation takes an underlying class which provides the aforementioned services and uses that to create a Procedurally Generated Mesh on a PawnBase.
+Takes an icosahedron, subdivides it N times to create a sphere-like geometry.
+While sub-dividing, the vertices are normalized to ensure a unit sphere is formed.
+An interface is provided to access the TArrays holding the indexed vertices for each triangle on the icosphere, and the vertices themselves.
+UV-mapping is dealt with, and normals are merely the vertices themselves (normalized if the sphere is scaled).

+All instances of the PawnBase will create their own ProceduralMeshComponent, copy the vertices, triangles, and anything else it needs to from a shared instance of the icosphere.
+Each PawnBase will then make any modifications to the sphere using their local copy.